Lifepartner Profile * Characteristics and Qualities

 Mate-2 (if any) = bhava-12 * dissolution of recognizable identity

-The second lifemate for Chandra-11 is represented by the private, socially invisible, unidentified, bedroom-oriented, sanctuary-creating bhava-12
+The second lifemate for Chandra-11 is matched to the private, socially invisible, unidentified, bedroom-oriented, sanctuary-seeking bhava-12

 The second life-partner may be emotionally apprehended as an agent of invisibility, distance, or dissolution and identity-loss .